odcinek/sonos-cookbook/README.md

 ## Usage

 Include selected recipes in the runlist.
-There is nothign to tweak (yet?).
+There is nothing to tweak (yet?).

 ## Recipes